-A second screen allows you to extend your workspace over a greater area, and can be a great help for productivity.
-You don't have to rush out and buy a new monitor, though - if you have a laptop lying around it's perfectly possible to hook it up to your computer.
+A second screen allows you to extend your Windows desktop and run more apps on screen at once - a great help for productivity.
+You don't have to rush out and buy a new monitor, though.
+If you have a working laptop running Windows 10 it's possible to hook it up to your PC, or another laptop.
 Windows 10 provides this functionality, and it’s easy to set up.

-On the machine that you’d like to turn into your second monitor head to Settings > System > Projecting to this PC.
+On the laptop that you’d like to turn into your second monitor head to Settings > System > Projecting to this PC.

 Adjust the settings, striking a balance between security and accessibility as seen below.

-On your main computer, press the Windows Key + P, and click ‘Connect to a Wireless Display’ link at the bottom.
+On your main computer, press the Windows Key + P, and click the ‘Connect to a Wireless Display’ link at the bottom.
 This may not appear if your PC doesn't have Wi-Fi.

 Your PC will scan for available displays, and you will then have the ability to Extend or Duplicate once your PC has found the second monitor (since Windows sees your laptop as a monitor, not a laptop).

 As the names suggest, Extend will treat the additional screen as an extension of your current setup, giving you more space to use.
 Duplicate will force the secondary screen to mirror your main one exactly, so you’ll have two displays showing the same content.